PPC Management Checklist – Excel Formatted

 Search Terms Analysis

 • We view search terms as the official source of truth of overall quality of your campaign and ad group performance.
-Yet Google Search terms is oftentimes overlooked by marketers.
+Yet Google Search terms are oftentimes overlooked by marketers.
 We wrote this blog on search terms and formulating a negative keyword list.
 I also recorded THIS PODCAST on the importance of search terms.
-Within our PPC checklist, it’s important that within each ad group, there’s a search term audit completed.
-An in-house PPC expert or digital agency can’t perfect search terms without collaboration from internal experts.
+Bottom line is that search terms are a big deal.

 Adding Negative Keywords